Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Cheapism

-Those handy “cracker cuts” cheese slices are handy indeed, but you’re going to spend more for them than you will to buy a block that you slice yourself.
+Those handy “cracker cuts” cheese slices are indeed handy, but you’ll spend more on them than you would on a block that you slice yourself.

 Bottle of spices with spices background